words Al Woods

 Get Business Insurance

-Most businesses require general liability insurance, and if you offer professional advice or services to clients, you might also need to have professional liability coverage for your small business.
+Most businesses, such as landscaping businesses, require general liability insurance.
+If you offer professional advice or services to clients, you might also need to have professional liability coverage for your small business.
 That’s mostly known as errors and omissions (E&O) coverage.

 Contingent on which state your business operates in, you might also be required to get workers’ compensation insurance.
 Some other insurance policies you should consider are key person insurance for yourself and your other key employees, business interruption insurance (it replaces income lost in the event that business is halted), and cyber liability insurance (which protects you from threats in the digital age).